HrqstnMichiru/Hate_Speech_Recognition/README.md

 #### Chinese Documentation

-For a full explanation of the task, methods, and results in Chinese, please refer to our Chinese README:[中文说明文档](https://github.com/HrqstnMichiru/Hate_Speech_Recognition/README_zh.md)
+For a full explanation of the task, methods, and results in Chinese, please refer to our Chinese README: [中文说明文档](https://github.com/HrqstnMichiru/Hate_Speech_Recognition/blob/master/README_zh.md)

 #### Task Overview